 International Summer Intensive 2016 Three-Week Program: July 11th – 29th

-Laguna Dance Theatre’s Summer Intensive offers male and female dancers ages 11 to 20 an exceptional training experience.
+Laguna Dance Theatre’s Summer Intensive offers male and female dancers the chance to experience exceptional training.
 During this three week program, students in intermediate to advanced levels are given the opportunity to take class from international and national principal dancers and master teachers.

-Curriculum: Ballet technique, Pointe, Variations, Men’s class and Conditioning, Pas de Deux, Contemporary, Jazz, Pilates and Dance History. *Subject to change.
+Curriculum: Ballet Technique, Pointe, Variations, Men’s class and Conditioning, Pas de Deux, Contemporary, Jazz, Yoga, Stage Make-up, Acting, Pilates and Dance History.